rail-pay/rail/packages/client/README.md

 }
 ```

-The member can then join using that same response object, or simply an object with the correct field "secret":
+The beneficiary can then join using that same response object, or simply an object with the correct field "secret":
 ```js
 await vault.join(secretResponse)
 await vault.join({ secret: "0fc6b4d6-6558-4c04-b42e-49a8ae5b5ebf" })